Lombard cuisine: Antipasti

-The most common appetizers on Lombard tables are based on cured meats and cheeses, widely spread in the region, however they are often consumed as second courses or as the conclusion of a meal, accompanied or not by polenta or fried polenta.
+The most common appetizers on Lombard tables are based on cured meats and cheeses, widely spread in the region; however, they are often consumed as second courses or as the conclusion of a meal, accompanied or not by polenta or fried polenta.

 Appetizers include sciatt valtellinesi, crispy buckwheat pancakes filled with cheese which is melted during cooking in butter, nervetti in insalata milanesi, prepared with calf feet, beans and onions, and margottini alla bergamasca, semolina cakes bound with egg, branzi and meat broth.

 Among the pâtés are Milanese-style veal liver pâté, goose pâté from Lomellina and chub pâté from the Brescia area.
 A popular appetizer was once trifoliated snails, widely available in the wooded and agricultural territory.

 Primi piatti

 Primi piatti of rice

 Rice is a common element to all the local cuisines of Lombardy, and represents the base of first courses from Valtellina to Mantovano: Lombardy is responsible for 42% of the whole Italian rice production.
 The "basic" rice preparation common to the whole region is rice in cagnone, rice boiled in salted water and seasoned with butter in which garlic and sage have been sautéed, and finally sprinkled with Grana cheese.
 It can also be served with asparagus or pumpkin.
 Besides this there are also soups prepared with rice, combined with typical vegetables of the whole region, such as cabbage, turnip, peas and coratella.
-The main dish of the region are risotti, rice toasted and then cooked with hot broth: common in the whole Lombardy territory are risotto with mushrooms, and with sausage.
+The main dish of the region is risotto, rice toasted and then cooked with hot broth: common in the whole Lombardy territory is risotto with mushrooms, and with sausage.

-Traditionally local, although known well outside the region are the Risotto alla Milanese, which owes its characteristic yellow color to saffron, and its "simplified" version alla Monzese without saffron and with luganega instead of beef marrow, and finally the risotto alla pilota, typical of the Mantua area.
-In addition to meat and vegetable risottos, in the vicinity of the lakes we can mention fish risottos: risotto with perch from Lake Como and risotto with tench from Lake Garda.
+Traditionally local, although known well outside the region, are risotto alla milanese, which owes its characteristic yellow color to saffron; its "simplified" version alla monzese without saffron and with luganega instead of beef marrow; and risotto alla pilota, typical of the Mantua area.
+In addition to meat and vegetable risottos, in the vicinity of the lakes fish risottos are common, such as risotto with perch from Lake Como and risotto with tench from Lake Garda.